bevyengine/bevy-website/content/learn/book/development-practices/testing.md

 xvfb-run cargo run --example my_example --features bevy_ci_testing
 ```

-#### Self-hosted Runners
+#### Self-Hosted Runners

 Software renderers work, but they're slow and don't behave identically to real GPUs.
-Hosting your own CI runners on machines with actual graphics hardware is more common in gamedev than in other parts of software development.
+Hosting your own CI runners on machines with actual graphics hardware is more common in game dev than in other parts of software development.
 A desktop with a mid-range GPU under a desk is enough to run graphical tests on real hardware, and the results will be far more representative of what your players actually see.

 Both [GitHub Actions] and [GitLab CI] support self-hosted runners.